pjehan/wp-plugin-owlcarousel/readme.txt

 [owl-carousel]
 To edit the carousel options (items per slide, auto play...) you just need to add options in the shortcode:

-[owl-carousel category="Uncategorized" items="1" autoPlay="true"]
+[owl-carousel category="Uncategorized" items="1" autoPlay="true" itemsDesktop="1000,2"]
-Notice the category option to display items from a specific category.
+Notice the category option to display items from a specific category and also the itemsDesktop without the brackets (because it's not possible to include brackets within a Wordpress shortcode).

 You can also use the default Wordpress gallery like this (you need to enable this feature in the plugin's parameters):